rafaelsf80/firebase-notifications-g-suite/README.md

 ## Messaging Server

 The backend is just a [Google Form](https://www.google.es/intl/es/forms/about/), hosted on Google Drive.
 Messages are sent to groups as part of filling the form.
 A sample screenshot can be found below.
-The following code should be added to the spreadsheet responses:
+The following code should be added to the spreadsheet responses (replace your API key accordingly):

 ```javascript